neuefische/web-exercises-javascript-array-methods/2-for-each-advanced/README.md

 # Exercise 2: forEach advanced

-Given an array of movies, iterate over them using the `forEach` method of the array type and `console.log` every movie in the array preceded by the index.
+Given an array of movies, iterate over them using the `forEach` method of the array type and `console.log` every movie in the array preceded by an ascending number.

 You can't use a variable for that.
-Check the resources to see how the you can do it just by using the `forEach` method.
+Check the resources to see how you can do it just by using the `forEach` method.

 ## Example output